zeek/zeek/scripts/base/frameworks/broker/store.zeek.rst

    :Type: :zeek:type:`function` (d: :zeek:type:`any`) : :zeek:type:`Broker::Data`

-   Convert any Bro value to communication data.
+   Convert any Zeek value to communication data.

    .. note:: Normally you won't need to use this function as data
-      conversion happens implicitly when passing Bro values into Broker functions.
+      conversion happens implicitly when passing Zeek values into Broker functions.

-   :d: any Bro value to attempt to convert (not all types are supported).
+   :d: any Zeek value to attempt to convert (not all types are supported).

    :returns: the converted communication data.
-If the supplied Bro data
+If the supplied Zeek data
             type does not support conversion to communication data, the returned record's optional field will not be set.